michael2012z/BitBible/markdown/KJV/files/Exod.md

 27. And the Lord said unto Moses, Write thou these words: for after the tenor of these words I have made a covenant with thee and with Israel.

 28. And he was there with the Lord forty days and forty nights; he did neither eat bread, nor drink water.
-And he wrote upon the tables the words of the covenant, the ten commandments.commandments: Heb. words
+And he wrote upon the tables the words of the covenant, the ten commandments.

 29. And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses’ hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him.